Skip to content

 Our Approach

-The third phase restructured the intercompany financing: we replaced above-market loan arrangements with centralized treasury management (cash pooling) at a documented arm’s-length interest rate, eliminating the double taxation of interest across jurisdictions and reducing the group’s overall cost of internal capital.
+Phase 3 — Intercompany financing restructuring.
+We replaced the above-market intercompany loan arrangements with a centralised treasury management structure (cash pooling) at documented arm’s length interest rates, supported by a formal cash pooling agreement and benchmarked interest rate analysis.
+This eliminated the double taxation of interest across jurisdictions and reduced the group’s overall cost of internal capital.

 Results

-The group now operates with a fully documented structure, capable of responding to any coordinated cross-border inspection, and with an annual CbCR maintenance plan integrated into the closing process.
-The 18-month payback period on the restructuring cost means the project has delivered sustained value well beyond its initial scope.
+The group now operates with a fully documented structure capable of responding to any coordinated cross-border inspection across its five operating jurisdictions, with the CbCR maintenance plan integrated into the annual close process.

 Results